 Here’s a little insight into the nature of the problem.
-You may recall a couple weeks back I shared observations from James Talmage Stevens, aka Doctor Prepper, when he was my guest on DestinySurvival Radio for June 7, 2012.
+I shared observations from James Talmage Stevens, aka Doctor Prepper, when he was my guest on DestinySurvival Radio for June 7, 2012.
 He said there’s not as much interest in prepping as there has been in the past.

 At this writing self reliance expos might draw a thousand people and maybe 50-100 vendors, but not like much larger expos in the ’70’s and before Y2K.
 I was surprised when he said that most expo attendees are middle aged and upward.
 Young families and single adults aren’t generally going to expos.